1,000+ Opportunities

 Texas Talent Connection Grant Application Materials General Information Eligibility Process Overview Grant FAQs Evidence Texas Workforce Investment Council Purpose and Functions of the Council System Partners and Programs Texas Talent Connection Grant Program Office of the Texas Governor

-Based on current listing details, eligibility includes: Workforce entities, local governments, nonprofits delivering workforce services Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Workforce entities, local governments, nonprofits delivering workforce services.
+Confirm the full requirements in the official notice before applying.